 - Age-appropriate screenings (such as mammograms and colonoscopies)

-- Generic preventive retail & mail order prescription drugs
+- Generic preventive retail and mail order prescription drugs

 - See a complete list of services paid at 100 percent